rustybird/qubes-split-dm-crypt/README.md

-**Isolates device-mapper based secondary storage encryption (i.e. not the root filesystem) and LUKS header processing to DisposableVMs.**
+**Isolates device-mapper based secondary storage encryption (i.e. not the root filesystem) and LUKS1 header processing to DisposableVMs.**

-Instead of directly attaching an encrypted LUKS partition from a source VM such as sys-usb to a destination VM and decrypting it there, it works like this:
+Instead of directly attaching an encrypted LUKS1 partition from a source VM such as sys-usb to a destination VM and decrypting it there, it works like this: